Potential Dangers of Eating Soy

 Some people think soy is a great plant-based protein option, but what are the dangers of eating soy?
-Learn about the risks and benefits, plus some ways to consume soy safely.
+Learn about the potential risks and benefits, plus some ways to consume soy safely.

-There are some health concerns around soy consumption, though.
 The Paleo diet movement in particular, has helped highlight the potential dangers of eating soy, ranging from the phytoestrogens present in soy to the high levels of antinutrients in soy.

 Where is soy in food?

 In the United States, soy is most commonly consumed as a replacement for animal products, as an emulsifier in processed foods, or in soy sauce.
-You’ll also find soy in these common products:

-- Chocolate bars, processed foods, and some supplements as soy lecithin used to preserve shelf life and improve texture
+- Chocolate bars, processed foods, and some supplements as soy lecithin used to preserve shelf life and improve texture,

-- Tempeh and tofu, as a replacement for meat
+- Tempeh and tofu, as a replacement for meat,

-- Soy milk, as a replacement for dairy milk
+- Soy milk, as a replacement for dairy milk,

-- Condiments such as soy sauce or miso paste used to add flavor to traditional Asian dishes
+- Condiments such as soy sauce or miso paste used to add flavor to traditional Asian dishes,

-- Natto and edamame, as snacks or side dishes
+- Natto and edamame, as snacks or side dishes,

 - Processed and conventional meat: even though soy is used as a meat alternative, it has also been used as a filler in processed meat and the diets of conventionally-raised animals are often supplemented with GMO soy feed.

 Soy is controversial for a few different reasons, the most common being the isoflavones present in soy (see below for more information).
-Soy is also one of the top 8 allergens in the United States–such a highly allergenic food invites controversy, whether founded or not, unto itself.

-The possible manipulation of estrogen as a result of eating soy or soy products is a big potential danger of eating soy.
-The harmful effects may be exacerbated with non-organic, highly processed forms of soy.
+The possible manipulation of estrogen levels as a result of eating soy or soy products is a big potential danger of eating soy.
+The potentially harmful effects may be exacerbated with non-organic, highly processed forms of soy.

 Having excess estrogen in the body can have an array of health consequences.
 These include, but are not limited to: breast cancer (though some research indicates a lower risk of breast cancer in women who consume soy), estrogen dominance, acne due to imbalanced hormones, endometriosis, male infertility (though more research is needed), and–in rare cases–gynecomastia (male breast growth).